ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ## Adding Tests

 Our workflow focuses on creating reusable generic test templates in the `dbt/tests/generic/` directory, which are invoked in the `schema.yaml` file for a given data model.
+We can either utilize an existing generic test or add a new one.

 ### Utilize Existing Test